kmedved/darko_parser/README.md

 * `home_player_1`…`home_player_5` / `away_player_1`…`away_player_5` – lineup
   names alongside the existing ID columns.

-These compatibility columns are present for both CDN and legacy v2 sources so that the resulting dataframe can be dropped directly into analytics pipelines.
+These columns are present for both CDN and legacy v2 sources so that the resulting dataframe can be dropped directly into analytics pipelines.

 ## YAML mapping